ptitgraig/You-Dont-Know-JS/up & going/ch2.md

 Not only will strict mode keep your code to a safer path, and not only will it make your code more optimizable, but it also represents the future direction of the language.
 It'd be easier on you to get used to strict mode now than to keep putting it off -- it'll only get harder to convert later!

-**Note:** For more information about strict mode, see the Chapter 5 of the *Types & Grammar* title of this series.
+**Remarque :** For more information about strict mode, see the Chapter 5 of the *Types & Grammar* title of this series.

 ## Functions As Values